 The District Court stays all other actions while the model case proceeds.
 In this way it resembles a declaratory judgment proceeding in the US.
 The Court rules on the questions of law and fact common to all claimants and those decisions are binding in the stayed matters.
 When the model proceedings are finished, the District Court turns to the final stage of the KapMug process: the adjudication of individual questions and issues in each of the individual cases, including loss causation and damages.

-During the course of the KapMug proceedings, the model plaintiff and defendants can negotiate and enter into settlement.
+During the course of the KapMug proceedings, the model plaintiff and defendants can negotiate and enter into the settlement.
 The settlement will bind plaintiffs in the other actions unless they opt-out or exclude themselves.
 In short, the KapMug starts as an opt-in proceeding and after settlement, becomes an opt-out one.
 However, as a practical matter, using a KapMug for settlement is problematic given the sheer number of plaintiffs and the high likelihood of many will opt-out.

 KapMug registration in the Volkswagen (VW) case

-The Higher Court’s acceptance of the KapMug also opens a six month window of time for claimants that have not previously filed suit to register their claims with the District Court.
+The Higher Court’s acceptance of the KapMug also opens a six-month window of time for claimants that have not previously filed suit to register their claims with the District Court.
 Registration does not perfect those claims, which can only be done by filing suit, but it preserves any time remaining on the limitations period – the time within which the law requires claims to be brought or lost.
 That tolling, or suspension, of the limitations clock continues until completion of the KapMug proceedings, which can take years.

 For VW, cases are proceeding in two German District Courts: in Braunschweig for VW common and preferred stock investors and in Stuttgart for Porsche preferred investors.
-In Braunschweig, the KapMug has been accepted by the Higher Court and the six month registration window is set to close on September 8, 2017.
+In Braunschweig, the KapMug has been accepted by the Higher Court and the six-month registration window is set to close on September 8, 2017.
 As a result, organizers asking interested investors to provide their necessary paperwork within the next week or so to allow sufficient time for registration.
 The Stuttgart KapMug has not been yet been accepted by the Higher Court so the six month registration period has not opened there.

 U.S. CLAIMS I GLOBAL I ANTITRUST I LITIGATION MONITORING I BUYOUTS